 Repository Management with Nexus

+You can access global Nexus configuration by clicking on Server under Administration in the left-hand Nexus menu.
 The server configuration screens subsections are documented in the following.

 Nexus sends email to users who need to recover user names and password, notifications for staging and a number of other uses.
-In order for these notifications to work, you’ll need to configure the SMTP server settings in this dialog.
+In order for these notifications to work, you need to configure the SMTP server settings in this dialog.

 Once you have configured the parameters you can use the Test SMTP settings button to confirm the configured parameters and the successful connection to the server.
 You will be asked to provide an email address that should receive a test email message and successful sending will be confirmed in another pop up message.